 Starmer says MPs must make own minds up on assisted dying Bill

-Sir Keir has previously supported assisted dying, but said that the Government will remain neutral on the issue.
+The Prime Minister has previously supported assisted dying, but said the Government will remain neutral on the issue.

 Your support helps us to tell the story